Active Directory Replication Concepts

 A site link bridge creates a logical connection between two site links, providing a transitive path between two disconnected sites by using an interim site.
 For the purposes of the intersite topology generator (ISTG), the bridge implies physical connectivity by using the interim site.
 The bridge does not imply that a domain controller in the interim site will provide the replication path.
 However, this would be the case if the interim site contained a domain controller that hosted the directory partition to be replicated, in which case a site link bridge is not required.

 The cost of each site link is added, creating a summed cost for the resulting path.
-The site link bridge would be used if the interim site does not contain a domain controller hosting the directory partition and a lower cost link does not exist.
+The site link bridge would be used if the interim site did not contain a domain controller hosting the directory partition and a lower cost link does not exist.
 If the interim site contained a domain controller that hosts the directory partition, two disconnected sites would set up replication connections to the interim domain controller and not use the bridge.

 Site link transitivity